-- On Campus: Upon receiving reports of infractions/incidents that occur on campus or at a school-sponsored activity or that may occur off campus and related to school, the matter will be taken seriously and will be investigated confidentially and promptly. - Off-Campus: Infractions/incidents that occur outside school hours and away from school property or school-related functions may be investigated if reported to the school.
-The parents of involved students may also be notified.
-Any person to whom a complaint is made shall immediately advise the grade-level Director and or Dean of Students that a complaint has been made.
-As a result of the investigation, appropriate corrective action will be taken.
+Upon receiving reports of infractions/incidents that occur on campus or at a school-sponsored activity or that may occur off campus and related to school, the matter will be taken seriously and will be investigated confidentially and promptly.

+Infractions/incidents that occur outside school hours and away from school property or school-related functions may be investigated if reported to the school and relate to the school.
+The parents of other involved students may also be notified.
+Any person to whom a complaint is made shall immediately advise the Grade-Level Director, or Dean of Students that a complaint has been made.
+Appropriate corrective action will be taken based on the outcome of the investigation.